yo-ru/osu-stream-backend/README.md

 # osu!stream backend
-A recreation of the osu!stream backend used in [my fork](https://github.com/yo-ru/osu-stream) of [ppy/osu-stream](https://github.com/ppy/osu-stream).
+The python-based backend used in [my fork](https://github.com/yo-ru/osu-stream) of [ppy/osu-stream](https://github.com/ppy/osu-stream).

 ## About
-osu!stream backend is a, modern, pythonic, implementation of osu!stream's backend.
+osu!stream backend is a, modern, pythonic, implementation of osu!stream's, php-based, backend.
 This is not designed as a drop-in replacement, it is specifically designed for use in my fork.

 ## Building
 TODO